MeherDeepak-2005/ReinforcementLearning/EpsilonGreedy/README.md

 # EpsilonGreddy
-Epsilon Greedy Algorithm implemented in python from scratch using Numpy.
-For the multi-armed bandit problem.
+Epsilon Greedy Algorithm implemented in python from scratch using Numpy. **For the multi-armed bandit problem**.